Table of Contents

 Make sure that the codec used in the file container is supported:

-- MP4 in browsers typically only supports h264 video and MP3 or AAC audio
+- The MP4 format can contain video and audio data in many codecs, but MP4 playback in browsers typically only supports h264 video and MP3 or AAC audio.

-- Some low end phones save video in 3GP format but give it an MP4 extension.
+- The file extension does not always reflect the file contents.
+For example some low end phones save video in 3GP format but give it an MP4 extension.
 These files will not play.

 If you are using Flash videos:

-- Flash media include RTMP streams and FLV format media.
+- Flash media formats include RTMP streams and FLV format media.

 Problems when hosting media

-- Your server must support byte-range requests as Chrome and Safari rely on them:
+- Your server must properly support byte-range requests as Chrome and Safari rely on them:

 - Most servers support this by default.